 No, but sometimes I get free admission.
 I recommend bands, venues, and events based on what I think swing dancers will enjoy.
 I am not paid by venues or promoters to write endorsements or recommend events, other than sometimes getting on the guest list, which is much appreciated.
 I am not doing this to make money, but rather to give back.
 I get a tiny bit of income from the ads.

 - What else do you do?

 I am a web developer and blogger.
-I specialize in developing custom WordPress sites and mobile web applications.
+I specialize in developing custom mobile-friendly WordPress sites.